haaguileraa/NLSE_FiberApp/README.md

 then:

 **` .venv\scripts\activate`**
+or
+**` source .venv/bin/activate `**

 if you get the error "Activate.ps1 is not digitally signed.
-You cannot run this script on the current system." then type:
+You cannot run this script on the current system." in Windows, then type:

 **`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`**